- Ever gotten into trouble by speaking your mind?

 So What’s The Issue Then?

-To put it bluntly, Pam eventually let me know she thinks being called sexy isn’t a compliment as she thinks it’s like a wolf whistle from a stranger.
+To put it bluntly, my second wife Pam Allen eventually let me know she thinks being called sexy isn’t a compliment as she thinks it’s like a wolf whistle from a stranger.

 And she’s been called sexy by street pedlars in South Africa so there’s a mental association there for her which is kinda crappy.

-I was a little taken aback thinking I was paying her a private (and unrehearsed) compliment and one that I associated with a combination of good looking, gorgeous, beautiful and sensually attractive (to me).
+I was a little taken aback thinking I was paying her a private compliment and one that I associated with a combination of good looking, gorgeous, beautiful and sensually attractive (to me).

 Moral Of The Story